Find Your Perfect School

 Students complete 120 credits consisting of 42 general education credits, 36 major credits, and 41 elective credits.
-As much as 90 credits can be transferred from sources like community college credits, Advanced Placement credits, and life experiences-related credits.
+As many as 90 credits can be transferred from sources like community college credits, Advanced Placement credits, and life experiences-related credits.
 Military training and relevant work experience can be credited.

 Each course lasts for five weeks, and only one course will be taken at a time.
 Adult learners and working professionals find the set-up convenient for their busy schedules.

 Every course builds on the knowledge and skills acquired in previous courses.
 Students acquire the skill sets to become instrumental forces in the education of children and adults in classroom and non-classroom settings.
 Aside from their communication skills, students become competent in adapting to various situations through their problem-solving skills.

 The coursework is as diverse as the workplace settings and career paths that graduates can take.
 The topics include child development, curriculum creation, English language learning, and teaching pedagogies.

 This is a non-licensure program, but the degree is an excellent credential for teaching assistants and aides.